Laryngeal Tremor Treatment & Management

 Essential Tremor of the Voice

 BTA injections and other pharmacologic treatments have been used to treat ETV.
 First-line treatment in patients who have other associated manifestations of essential tremor is pharmacologic.
 Propranolol and primidone have proven to be efficacious for essential tremor, with both of these medications decreasing the amplitude of tremor in about 50% of patients.
-The benefit of these agents in treating ETV is not known.
+These agents are not usually successful in treating ETV.
 Studies of a small number of patients have shown no improvement of vocal symptoms with either propranolol or primidone.
+On the other hand, a study by Nida et al found improvement in essential vocal tremor in 14 of 26 patients treated with primidone, with the investigators suggesting that this agent can be used as an alternative to botulinum toxin.
+[14]

 Methazolamide, a carbonic anhydrase inhibitor, showed promising results in the treatment of laryngeal tremor when studied in a small, open trial, but these results were not supported in a subsequent placebo-controlled, blinded investigation of 9 patients by Busenbark et al.[9]